baobabyoo/baobabyoo.github.io/pages/students_topics/requirement.md

 {: .fs-2 }

 -**Course Works**
     I do not care about your grades.
 Just passing them is fine for me.
 But if you think you need to teach any subject as a professor in the future, you better do a good job.
 Most of my colleagues express that they have no time (at all) to read any book during the 5~6 years of postdoc's life.
+So now may be your last chance to prepare yourself.
 {: .fs-2 }